What Makes Marketing a Planned Gift Effective?

 Professionally, you’ve learned new methods for connecting with planned giving donors, using technology, and getting tasks done when you’re not in the office.
 But the pause also exposed cracks where systems are fractured.

 We’ve seen this from the marketing perspective.
-Organization that weren’t marketing to donors realized they had no way of knowing who they should call or who might be interested in a conversation.
+Organizations that weren’t marketing to donors realized they had no way of knowing who they should call or who might be interested in a conversation.

 Organizations that had invested in marketing planned gifts realized their marketing message didn’t hold up in a crisis, and they’ve had to pause their marketing efforts.